marcsgil/GeneralizedGrossPitaevskii.jl/docs/src/bistability.md

 # Bistability in the Polariton Condensate

-This examples demonstrates the bistability phenomenon in a polariton condensate.
+This example demonstrates the bistability phenomenon in a polariton condensate.
-The mean field equations describing this systems may posess two stable solutions for certain parameters.
+The mean field equations describing this system may possess two stable solutions for certain parameters.
 They can be reached by varying the pump intensity, inducing a hysteresis loop.
 Here, we show the theoretical bistability curve and compare it with the results from a numerical simulation.